Can a Police Officer’s Bias Make Them More Likely to Charge You with a DWI?

 The ultimate point of this discussion is that police officers, like other people, have inherent flash reactions that often are not accurate.
 So, a police officer who is deciding whether to stop or arrest you is likely to base their initial evaluation on unreliable flash reactions.
 When compounded with a confirmation bias (the need to confirm the officer’s initial unreliable flash reaction), many DWI arrests are inherently biased and inherently suspect.

-At Mary Beth Harrell Law Firm, our Killeen and Copperas Cove DWI lawyers have the experience and resources to assert the strongest defenses possible when you are arrested.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our Killeen and Copperas Cove DWI lawyers have the experience and resources to assert the strongest defenses possible when you are arrested.
 We work aggressively to have the drunk driving charge dismissed, to obtain plea reductions to lesser offenses, and to obtain acquittals in court.
 We’re skilled at questioning police officers.
 If you’ve been arrested for DWI, you need a seasoned criminal defense lawyer on your side.
 To discuss your rights and defenses, please fill out our contact form to schedule a consultation.
 Our attorneys represent defendants in Killeen, Copperas Cove, Temple, Belmont, and Coryell and Bell Counties.

 I’ve dedicated my legal career to defending my clients.
 I demand all the evidence.
 I investigate all the facts, the so-called witnesses and even the police officers.
 I make it my business to know the law.
 Cases can be won or lost before you even set foot inside the courtroom.